 At power-down (continuous decay of V{CC}), when V{CC} drops from the normal operating voltage and below the V{SWITCH} threshold voltage, the device stops responding to any instruction sent to it.
 If a write cycle is in progress and the last data bit D0 has been received when the power goes down, it is allowed t{DELAY} time to complete the write.
-After this, all memory accesses are inhibited and a AutoStore operation is performed.
+After this, all memory accesses are inhibited and a conditional AutoStore operation is performed (AutoStore is not performed if no writes have happened since last RECALL cycle).
+This feature prevents inadvertent writes to nvSRAM from happening during power-down.

-However, to avoid the possibility of inadvertent writes during power-down, ensure that the device is deselected and is in standby power mode, and the CS follows the voltage applied on V{CC} .
+However, to avoid the possibility of inadvertent writes during power-down, ensure that the device is deselected and is in standby power mode, and the CS follows the voltage applied on $V{\rm CC}$.